nmljourn124/final_project/README.md

                 Unemployment rate = Unemployed / (Unemployed + Employed)

-So because Psychology and Business Management and Administration have far greater employed individuals, their overall unemployment rate is decreased.
+So because Psychology and Business Management and Administration have a far greater number of employed individuals, their overall unemployment rate is decreased.